leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

 ----

 There are just as many variations on the principle of recursive definition as there are on the principle of induction.
 For example, in analogy to the principle of complete induction, we can specify a value of :math:`f(n)` in terms of the values that :math:`f` takes at all inputs smaller than :math:`n`.
-When :math:`n \geq 2`, for example, the following definition specifies that value of a function :math:`\mathrm{fib}(n)` in terms of its two predecessors:
+When :math:`n \geq 2`, for example, the following definition specifies the value of a function :math:`\mathrm{fib}(n)` in terms of its two predecessors:

 .. math::